Spotted owlet: In culture

 These birds, being very familiar to humans especially with their loud calling, have been associated with bad omens.
+Although, such associations with bad omens are just folklore and there is nothing scientific attributable to such claims.
+In modern times, such superstitions are no longer believed in.
 The species name brama is from the French name Chouette brame and indirectly refers to this owl's Indian habitat by way of homage to Brahma, the Hindu supreme spirit.
+Furthermore, the scientific name Athene Brama is often said to be sourced from the two words Athene: Named after the Greek goddess of wisdom, whose sacred bird was the owl; and Brama: Derived as a homage to Lord Brahma, the Hindu creator god, to reflect the species' wide presence across India.

+Furthermore, in Hindu mythology, the owl is primarily recognized as the vahana (vehicle or mount) of Goddess Lakshmi, symbolizing wisdom, patience, and the ability to perceive inner truth amidst material prosperity.